Overview

 By bringing together state and local agencies, leaders and citizens, Bring Up Nebraska is helping to ensure that every community across Nebraska is working to increase the availability of critical supports and services, reduce unnecessary government system involvement, and improve the lives of Nebraska children and families.
 The United States Children’s Bureau recently selected Nebraska to participate in an opportunity called Thriving Families, Safer Children (“Thriving Families”) due to the progress that has been made by the community well-being collaboratives in the Bring Up Nebraska Initiative.

-Bring Up Nebraska’s Community Well-Being (CWB) model is based on the belief that all individuals and families face challenges and that providing support early, before challenges turn to crises, improves outcomes for children, adults, and communities.
-Local communities are the foundation of our work because they are best situated to provide services and supports which build protective factors and resilience to future challenges, and because decision-making about what works to protect and promote well-being lies within communities and homes of our families, whose lived experiences are the true drivers of transformation.
+Bring Up Nebraska’s Community Well-Being (CWB) model is based on the belief that all individuals and families face challenges, and that providing support early, before challenges escalate into crises, improves outcomes for children, adults, and communities.
+Local communities are the foundation of our work because they are best situated to provide services and supports that build protective factors and resilience to future challenges, and because decision-making about what works for well-being lies within communities and homes of our families.

 Our Focus

-• Inclusion of families, youth, and other community members with lived experience in the leadership and decision-making process at both state-wide and community levels.
+- Including families, youth, and other community members in the leadership and decision-making process at both state-wide and community levels.

 Thriving Families Joint Meeting: NE Steering Committee & National SST